Eviction - Going to Court

 Authored By: Legal Aid Services of Oregon

 - Spanish / Español

-IMPORTANT: This is an excerpt from the 2010Landlord-Tenant Law in Oregon booklet.
-It is for general educational use only.
+IMPORTANT: This is an excerpt from the 2016 Landlord-Tenant Law in Oregon booklet.
+All Resources referred to below are available on this website.
+This information is for general educational use only.
 It is not a substitute for the advice of an attorney.
 If you have a specific legal question, you should contact an attorney.
-The information in this booklet is accurate as of May 2010.
+The information included here is accurate as of March 2016.
 Please remember that the law is always changing through the actions of the courts, the legislature, and agencies.

-TIME LIMIT WARNING: Under state and federal laws there are time limits for taking action to enforce your rights.
+TIME LIMIT WARNING Under state and federal laws there are time limits for taking action to enforce your rights.
 Most lawsuits related to the rental agreement and the Oregon Residential Landlord and Tenant Act must be filed (started in court) within one year of the incident.
 There may be other — shorter — time limits that apply in other cases.
 Ask a lawyer about the time limits that could apply in your situation.

-1) Ask the judge to dismiss the case if the landlord does not show up;
+- Ask the judge to dismiss the case if the landlord does not show up;

-3) Ask the judge for a little time to move and have a good reason; or
+- Ask the judge for a little time to move and have a good reason; or

 The judge may ask you to try to work the problems out with your landlord by going through a mediation, before a trial is scheduled.